-The profits of the company are subject to tax on the income in accordance with the provisions of the Income Tax Law No. 91 of 2005 and its Executive Regulations, as amended.
+The profits of the company are subject to tax on the income in accordance with the provisions of the Income Tax Law No. 91 of 2005 and its executive regulations and amendments.

-The tax return for the year 2005 was approved by the Tax Authority.
+The tax return for the year 2005 was approved by the tax authority.